TyRadman/BehaviorTree/README.md

 ## Features

 ### Core Framework
 A framework for creating, managing, and running behavior trees.
-The package is compatible with Unity 2023 and below (the Unity 6 version is still work in progress.)
+The package is compatible with Unity 2023 and below (The Unity 6 version is still a work in progress.)

 ### Node System
-Includes over 17 customizable nodes for defining AI behaviors that can be extended through code.
+Includes more than 17 customizable nodes for defining AI behaviors, which can be extended through code.

 ![{D861477E-03A8-4DFE-8367-DE039F00843A}](https://github.com/user-attachments/assets/7b131c36-0d45-4dd4-8e77-f6a61b204655)

 ### Script Generation
 Allows users to create scripts directly from the graph editor, with all necessary methods pre-generated.